AdobeDocs/developers-animatesdk-docs/Timeline_object/timelin1.md

 #### Parameters

 **name** A string that specifies the name for the new layer.
-If you omit this parameter, a new default layer name is assigned to the new layer (“Layer n,” where *n* is the total number of layers created and deleted for that particular instance of the file).
+If you omit this parameter, a new default layer name is assigned to the new layer ("Layer n," where *n* is the total number of layers created and deleted for that particular instance of the file).
 This parameter is optional.
->
 **layerType** A string that specifies the type of layer to add.
-If you omit this parameter, a “Normal” type layer is created.
+If you omit this parameter, a "Normal" type layer is created.
 This parameter is optional.
 Acceptable values are "normal", "guide", "guided", "mask", "masked", and "folder".
->
 **bAddAbove** A Boolean value that, if set to true (the default), causes Flash to add the new layer above the current layer;
->
 false causes Flash to add the layer below the current layer.
 This parameter is optional.

 #### Returns